dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 [info]:     GET   :  /greeting/:friend
 [info]: DBOS Server is running at http://localhost:3000
 [info]: DBOS Admin Server is running at http://localhost:3001
-[info]: Mail sent with UUID: 27df0fb3-7897-4f79-b8ea-ae11dcbfa27c
 [info]: Press control + C to interrupt the workflow...
 [info]: Press control + C to interrupt the workflow...
 [info]: Press control + C to interrupt the workflow...
 [info]: Press control + C to interrupt the workflow...
 [info]: Press control + C to interrupt the workflow...
+[info]: Workflow done!
 ```

 Notice how DBOS automatically restarted your program and ran it to completion, but didn't re-send the email.
-This reliability is a core feature of DBOS: workflows always run to completion, but each of their operations executes once and only once.
+This reliability is a core feature of DBOS: workflows always run to completion and each of their operation executes once and only once.

 [TODO: tease the next part of the docs]